SOFTSUSY: a program for calculating supersymmetric spectra: Calculation

 The gluino mass is allowed to be negative, as is the case in mAMSB, for example.
 Of course the kinematic mass is just the absolute value, and the phase may be rotated away, altering the phases of some of the Feynman rules.
 Negative masses for neutralinos can also be rotated away in this way.

-For mixed sparticles (sbottoms, staus, neutralinos and charginos), the external momentum is equal to the $\overline{DR}$ value of the diagonalised mass.
+For the mixed neutralinos and charginos, the external momentum is equal to the $\overline{DR}$ value of the diagonalised mass.
 All mixing angles and matrices are defined such that they diagonalise the one-loop corrected mass matrix evaluated at the {\em minimum} $\overline{DR}$ mass eigenvalue.
-When flavour mixing is used, at tree-level, the full flavour structure is present in sfermion masses.
-Loop corrections are added only to the equal family pieces, not to intra-family mixing pieces as an approximation.
+In the case where inter-family flavour mixing is not used in the sfermion sector, the above is also how the sfermion masses and third family mixing is calculated.
+When flavour mixing between families is used, at tree-level, the full flavour structure is present in sfermion masses.
+Loop corrections are added only to the same family entries of the mass squared matrix, not to intra-family mixing entries.
+For the first two families, the external momentum is set equal to the $\overline{DR}$ sfermion mass itself.
+For the third family, the external momentum is set equal to the the mass of the lightest $\overline{DR}$ mass eigenvalue of the third family sfermion of the particular flavour in question.
 All of the \SOFTSUSY~loop corrections also neglect intra-family mixing themselves.

 The pseudo-scalar Higgs mass $m_{A^0}$ and CP-even Higgs masses $m_{h^0}, m_{H^0}$ are determined to full one-loop order as in eq.~(E.6) of BMPZ in order to reduce their scale dependence, which can be large~\cite{Katsikatsou:2000cd}.
 The zero-momentum $\oatq$, $\oabatau$, $\oabq$, $\oabas$, $\oatas$, $\oatauq$, $\oatab$ 2-loop corrections are also included in $m_{A^0}, m_{h^0}, m_{H^0}$~\cite{Degrassi:2001yf,Brignole:2001jy,Brignole:2002bz,Dedes:2003km}.
 All one-loop corrections are included in the determination of the charged Higgs pole mass.
 Every Higgs mass is determined at an external momentum scale equal to its $\overline{DR}$ mass.